Skip to main content

 Importing groups and assigning access

-1. Next, you can open the Linked Groups tab where you can select the groups you would like to add to FotoWare.
+1. Next, you can open the Linked Groups tab to select the groups you would like to add to Fotoware.

 2. Select Add linked group.